ms/buildtogether.tech/src/ip/index.md

 Commons][creative-commons][% /i %].
 These have been written and checked by lawyers and are well understood by the community.

-The most liberal option is referred to as [% i "Creative Commons!CC0 license" "CC0 license" %][% g cc0 %]CC0[% /g %][% /i %] where the "0" stands for "zero restrictions".
+The most liberal option is referred to as [% i "Creative Commons!CC0 license" "CC0 license" %][% g cc0 "CC0" %][% /i %] where the "0" stands for "zero restrictions".
 This puts work in the public domain, i.e., allows anyone who wants to use it to do so however they want with no restrictions.
 CC0 is usually the best choice for data, since it simplifies aggregate analysis involving datasets from different sources.

-The next step up is the Creative Commons--Attribution license, usually referred to as [% i "Creative Commons!CC-BY license" "CC-BY license" %][% g cc_by %]CC-BY[% /g %][% /i %].
+The next step up is the Creative Commons--Attribution license, usually referred to as [% i "Creative Commons!CC-BY license" "CC-BY license" %][% g cc_by "CC-BY" %][% /i %].
 This allows people to do whatever they want to with the work as long as they cite the original source.
 This is the best license to use for papers and report, since you want people to share them widely but also want to get credit for your work.